Digital-Working-Group/dvoice-tracking-qc-system/README.md

 1. See `main.compare_sources_and_duplicates()`
     - See [Compare Sources and Duplicates](#compare-sources-and-duplicates) for a usage example.
 2. The kwarg *record_end_date* should be updated with the date that you want your QC to go through.
+    - Any filenames that match a REDCap record, but go beyond the record_end_date, will be filtered out
-2. This step accomplishes the following:
+3. This step accomplishes the following:
     - Compares id_dates in filenames to REDCap
         - If the file is within the date range but there is no match, the script creates an excel file for review.
-        - If the filename date occurs after the *record_end_date* due to a typo or the test occuring outside of the range, it will be flagged and caught in the *flag_pipeline_flagged_not_in_date_range_example* JSON.
-Review all filenames to make sure it was not flagged due to a typo.
     - Compares tech_ids to REDCap
         - Writes non-matches to an excel for review
     - Checks for duplicate files
     - Checks that one 1 file exists for each id_date
     - Verifies that filename and REDCap locations match
     - Writes destination paths for passed files
-3. Failure JSON files are generated and XLSX files containing information on id_date and tech_id REDCap mismatches.
+4. Failure JSON files are generated and XLSX files containing information on id_date and tech_id REDCap mismatches.
     - JSONs to check:
         - flag_pipeline_flagged_no_redcap_entry_example
         - flag_pipeline_flagged_tester_id_mismatch_example